 When do story ideas come to you?

-What is your favourite literary board game?
+What is your favorite literary board game?

-What is your favourite pastime now?
+What is your favorite pastime now?

-What talents do you wish you have?
+What talents do you wish you had?

 I wish I could speak French.
 I wish I could grow tomatoes.
 I wish I could play the drums.
 Alas.

 What helps writers succeed?